-There are two possibilities for membership of the International Academy of Anthroposophic Arts Therapies Educations - iARTe:
+There are two possibilities for membership in the International Association of Anthroposophic Arts Therapies Educations – iARTe:

 The accreditation of vocational training or university study courses allows them to award the title of Anthroposophic Arts Therapist recognised by iARTe and the Medical Section at the Goetheanum.

-For the process of accreditation see → handbooks link
+For the process of accreditation see → Handbooks

-Trainings and post graduate trainings, as well as initiatives seeking accreditation by iARTe (and thus by the Medical Section), can express this intention by becoming an associate member.
-They should then develop their curriculum based on the current list of competences.
+Trainings and postgraduate trainings, as well as initiatives seeking accreditation by iARTe (and thus by the Medical Section), can express this intention by becoming a cooperative member.
+They should then develop their curriculum based on the current list of competences (see → handbooks).

-A training initiative or existing training/study course which decides to become an associate member of iARTe, is primarily of value is on the level of spiritual life.
-By becoming an associate member, an initiative or institution expresses its spiritual connection with the following contents/themes/objectives:
+A training initiative or existing training/study course which decides to become a cooperative member of iARTe, is primarily of value on the level of spiritual life.
+By becoming a cooperative member, an initiative or institution expresses its spiritual connection with the following contents/themes/objectives:

 - spiritual connection to the Medical Section at the Goetheanum

-- pariticipatiion in the General Meeting if iARTe in January (as a non-voting participant)
+- pariticipatiion in the Membership Assembly of iARTe in January (as a non-voting participant)

 - willingness to exchange information with colleagues regarding research and research intentions